Skip to main content

 Launch Services

 Once a launch service is running, editing an already loaded script will have no impact on the current service; the service itself must be reloaded.
-If parts of the Fileset are edited after association, consideration of this should be taken into account to ensure those changes are made active.
+If parts of the Fileset are edited after association, consideration should be taken into account to ensure those changes are made active.

 Notes

-The above provides an example of notifying users, using a service.
-However, with some adaptation messages could be sent in other ways at alternate times to users.
+The above provides an example of notifying users using a service.
+However, with some adaptation, messages could be sent in other ways at alternate times to users.

 Related Content